-There is no consensus of what the initials should be.
-The effort to apply a blanket name to the entire community of Gay-related groups has proven difficult.
-For much of history, many names applied to Gay people have been in-group code that was inaccurate, overly medical, politically charged, and pejorative.
-Using the acronym also suggests compartmentalizing various groups apart from each other without recognizing that people may belong to more than one category, or with none of them.
+The effort to apply a blanket name to the entire community of Gay-related groups has been rich ground for innovation, and there is no consensus of what the initials should be.
+Using the acronym suggests compartmentalizing various groups apart from each other without recognizing that people may identify with more than one category, or with none of them.

 From University of Missouri-Kansas City's LGBTQI website (umkc.edu/lgbt/LGBTQIA/Home_Blog/Home_Blog.html, April 2012)

 The potential for the initialism to become unwieldy has been an issue for the community.
 In Gay folk speech, one of the names for the acronym has been alphabet soup, referring to an almost indecipherable mass of seemingly random letters that is not understood outside of a few politically correct activists.
 As such, the acronym may do the opposite of what it was designed to do: its opaqueness may render the entire collective invisible.

 The sequence of the letters created its own controversy.
 People are not in total agreement whether the order should begin with a gender-neutral term (Gay) that has not always been gender-neutral (after Stonewall, “gay” became equivalent to “gay male”), or with Lesbian, a group that faces double discrimination of sex and orientation.
 Because the history of Gay Liberation includes marginalizing women and putting women in a lesser category, L comes before G in most forms of the acronym.

 etsy.com/listing/82852526/tlgb-translesbiangaybi-pin-125-from, April 2012